-\begin{example} The objective of the present paper is to characterize properties of trees in terms of $\M$-reachability for $\M=\Mor$.
-Before discussing the instance of trees in depth in \autoref{sec:trees}, let us briefly look at a small example here to discuss split epimorphisms of coalgebras.
-Consider the $(\Iso,\Mor)$-factorization system in $\Set$ and coalgebras for the identity functor, visualized in \autoref{figFoldLoop}.
-The map $g\colon (D,d,p_0) \to (E,e,\ell)$ is in $\Mor$. \bknote{} However, there is no coalgebra morphism $(E,e) \to (D,d)$ (regardless of point preservation), so $g$ is not a split epimorphism of pointed coalgebras.
-And indeed, $E$ is not a tree (by intuitive means) because it has a cycle.
-The underlying map $g\colon D\to E$ has two splittings ($s_1\colon \ell\mapsto p_0$ and $s_2\colon \ell\mapsto p_1$), showcasing why we require split epis of coalgebras in \itemref{defReachable}{itemMReachable}.
-Likewise, $D$ is also not a tree (by intuitive means) because it has a cycle of length 2.
-And again, $D$ is not $\Mor$-reachable as witnessed by the coalgebra morphism $h$ which has no splitting in coalgebras (though being surjective).
-This example naturally embeds into coalgebras for polynomial functors with at least one symbol of arity at least 1. \end{example} Later, in \autoref{exWhySplit}, we will discuss why \itemref{defReachable}{itemMReachable} only requires a split epimorphism instead of an isomorphism.
+\begin{exa} Let us briefly look at a small example to discuss split epimorphisms of coalgebras.
+Consider the $(\Iso,\Mor)$-factorization system in $\Set$ and coalgebras for the identity functor, visualized in \cref{figFoldLoop}.
+The map $g\colon (D,d,p_0) \to (E,e,\ell)$ is in $\Mor$.
+However, there is no coalgebra morphism $(E,e) \to (D,d)$ (regardless of point preservation), so $g$ is not a split epimorphism of pointed coalgebras.
+And indeed, $E$ is not a tree (by intuitive means), because it has a cycle.
+The underlying map $g\colon D\to E$ has two splittings ($s_1\colon \ell\mapsto p_0$ and $s_2\colon \ell\mapsto p_1$), showcasing why we require split epis of \emph{coalgebras} in \itemref{defReachable}{itemMReachable}.
+Likewise, $D$ is also not a tree (by intuitive means), because it has a cycle of length 2.
+And again, $D$ is not $\Mor$-reachable as witnessed by the coalgebra morphism $h$, which has no splitting in coalgebras (though being surjective).
+This example can be naturally adapted for coalgebras for polynomial functors with at least one symbol of arity at least 1.